BeerNCode/ShootyBangSpaceWars/README.md

   - level 3 - medium
   - level 4 - medium / fast
   - level 5 - fast
+- HUD??
+  - level 1 - shows energy usage, shows equipment and shows radar
+  - level 2 - shows hull damage, shows equipment energy usage, (what points are being used where)
+  - level 3 - unlock showing allies on radar and planets
+  - level 4 - radar shows enemies and asteroids
+  - level 5 - shows gravitational pull and special equipment on screen

   # Sound files
   Advised that it'll be finished by 2pm.